Cyfrin/solidity-ast-rs/CONTRIBUTING.md

 10. Make a Git commit and Push the changes to remote branch.
 Make sure integration tests for solidity-ast-rs pass in CI.

-11. Now, before merging to main, you need to test if these changes are compatible with Aderyn.
-To do that uncomment the following line in Aderyn's Cargo.toml and replace the value of `branch` with the name of the branch you pushed to in the above step.
+11. Now, before merging to main, you need to test if these remote changes in solidity-ast-rs are compatible with downstream Aderyn.
+To do that checkout a new branch locally in Aderyn and uncomment the highlited line below in [Aderyn's Cargo.toml](https://github.com/Cyfrin/aderyn/blob/dev/Cargo.toml) and replace the value of branch i.e `feat/replace-me` with the name of the branch you pushed to in the above step.

+Also comment out the line above the highlited line.

 <img width="1296" height="581" alt="Screenshot 2026-01-10 at 1 10 55 PM" src="https://github.com/user-attachments/assets/df9beb55-64c4-4abf-bc17-dd942c9bef1a" />

 12. Run `cargo test` inside Aderyn's repository.
 You may need to adjust some dependency versions of Aderyn.
 (We must give into whatever versions foundry choses and adjust our side of the code)

 Also push Aderyn's testing branch to remote so CI can do integration tests (temporary branch).

-Once they all pass, merge solidity-ast-rs upgrade branch to main. (because it is now safe to merge)
+**Once they all pass, merge solidity-ast-rs upgrade branch to main. (because it is now safe to merge) **

-13. After merging upgrade branch in solidity-ast-rs, cut a new release.
+13. After merging upgrade branch in solidity-ast-rs, cut a new release in solidity-ast-rs.
 Click in the place shown below and Draft a new release.

 <img width="1256" height="689" alt="Screenshot 2026-01-10 at 1 17 25 PM" src="https://github.com/user-attachments/assets/b40bd89b-365f-4aed-af5f-18ff09abd726" />